goharbor/community/proposals/new/pull_through_proxy_cache.md

 Excessive pulling from hosted registries like dockerhub might result in throttling or IP ban, the pull through proxy feature can help to reduce such risks.

-Cached proxy images might consume storage, the project admin could setup a policy such as keep last 7 days visited images on the disk.
+The project admin can setup a retention policy for the proxy project, such as keep last 7 days visited images on the disk.

 ## Goal